A server is a powerful device or software that provides services to other computer servers and their users, often referred to as clients.

 - What Are The Different Types Of Servers?

-Servers are typically powerful computers that store and process large amounts of data on behalf of the clients.
+Servers are typically powerful desktop computers that store and process large amounts of data on behalf of clients.

-Instead of saving data on your personal computer, which can only store so much information, servers allow you to store data on a remote device that can be accessed by anyone with an internet or local network connection.
+Instead of saving data on your personal desktop computers, which can only store so much information, servers allow you to store data on a remote device that can be accessed by anyone with an internet or local network connection.